-- A negative (outward) first order flow from the Depot with a rate constant of KA.
+- A bolus dose to the Depot - A negative (outward) first order flow from the Depot with a rate constant of KA.
 This must be matched by a positive (inward) first order flow to the Central compartment. - A negative (outward) flow from the Central compartment to account for elimination.